Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 Remember, the risk of getting a coronavirus infection increases with age, says Dr. Ravina Kullar, an epidemiologist and spokesperson for the Infectious Disease Society of America.
 So the older the parent or grandparent, the higher the risk is.
 And if your relative has an underlying health condition, like diabetes, lung disease, hypertension, or if they are immunosuppressed, "that puts them at even higher risk," Kullar says.
 So before the visit, assess the age and health of the person you are visiting — and consider whether the trip is worth the risk.

-Plan ahead, by 2 weeks
+Plan ahead, by two weeks

 If you decide to make the trip, the two weeks leading up to the visit are key, says says Dr. William Miller, an epidemiologist at Ohio State University College of Public Health.
 You want to reduce your chance of infection as much as possible.
 While complete quarantine may not be practical, limit outings or social gatherings, and take maximum precautions when going out.
 Practice social distancing, wear a mask, and work from home if possible, to reduce your chances of getting infected.
 Complete quarantine would mean staying entirely home except for necessary medical care.